Toddler Language Delay: How Pausing Improves Communication

 For this post, I’m going to share a fictitious story inspired by my work experience.

 There once was a boy, let’s call him Charles, who was 22 months old and not yet talking.
 He mostly communicated by grunting.
-I treat many children like Charles.
+(Folks, there are MANY children like Charles.
+Please do not feel you are all alone.)
 Mom and Dad were worried.
 About a month ago Charles started speech therapy.
-Since then he has started to gesture and use some signs.
-Mom and dad are happy with his progress, but still anxious because they know he is behind.
-Fortunately, they are hopeful (which is something we should always be), because they’re seeing improvement in their son.
-They’re also happy because Charles’ speech language pathologist, let’s call her Kim, is always teaching them fabulous new techniques (like self-talk and parallel-talk, giving choices, how to ask questions).
-Kim commended mom on how well she has started to give choices to Charles.
-However, she noticed that mom was so eager for Charles to respond that she often didn’t give him enough time to process and respond to comments or questions.
-She would instantaneously repeat herself, re-ask the question, give in and hand over what he wants, or sometimes even make decisions for him.
-So, this week’s assignment is to:
+Since then he started to gesture and use some signs.
+Mom and dad were pretty happy with his progress, although they were still anxious because he was still developmentally behind.
+Fortunately, they were hopeful (which is something we should always be), because they saw improvement in their son.
+They were also happy because Charles’ speech language pathologist, let’s call her Kim, always taught them fabulous new techniques (like self-talk and parallel-talk, giving choices, how to ask questions).
+Since Kim believed in a coaching model to help her parents learn and apply language development techniques at home, she often provided specific praise on how well a parent started to use a new technique.
+In this case, mom had started to give choices to Charles.
+Despite mom’s improvement in giving choices to Charles, Kim noticed that mom was SO eager for him to respond that she DIDN’T give Charles enough time to process and respond to comments or questions.
+Mom would instantaneously repeat herself, re-ask the question, give in and hand over what he wants, or sometimes even make decisions for him.

 What’s pause in anticipation?

 It’s when you wait approximately five seconds (count inwardly 3 to 5 Mississippis) to give your child a chance to respond to what you have asked or said.
 Show that you are waiting expectantly by raising your eyebrows, smiling, and opening your mouth.